Project-MONAI/tutorials/auto3dseg/tasks/msd/Task05_Prostate/README.md

-# BTCV Dataset For Auto3dseg
+# MSD Dataset Task05 Prostate

 This repository provides a benmarking guide and recipe to train the template algorithms, validation performance, and is tested and maintained by NVIDIA.